jacobrosenthal/rust-training-aimldevfest-2019/src/iterators.md

 Very slick.
 How many times have you come across a for loop that you have to puzzle over for 10 minutes to understand what 5 things its doing at the same time?
 Chained combinators are very self documenting, because they all have names and can be read in order.
 Plus by not reimplementing simple functions, you don't reimplement the bugs either.
 Future you thanks present you.

 Lets get even a little bit more functional.
-If instead of just for looping we assign the iterator to a value, we can hold the intermediate iterator and reuse it or pass it to functions
+If instead of just for looping we assign the iterator to a value, we can hold the intermediate iterator and reuse it or pass it to functions.

 ```rust,editable
 fn main() {